 Just a month after the Sept.
 11 terrorist attacks, President George W. Bush signed into law the USA PATRIOT Act—in full, Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act.
-The law's purpose was to offer increased and better security in order to reduce terroristic threats by expanding search and surveillance power granted to law-enforcement and intelligence agencies.
+The law's purpose was to offer increased and better security in order to reduce terroristic threats by expanding search and surveillance power granted to law enforcement and intelligence agencies.

 On the heels of the USA PATRIOT Act came the Homeland Security Act, which streamlined U.S. security with the creation of the Department of Homeland Security (DHS).
-The act further stipulated a number of measures to increase the U.S national security, and placed a number of existing agencies under the DHS umbrella.
+The act further stipulated a number of measures to increase the U.S national security and placed a number of existing agencies under the DHS umbrella.

-With the war in Afghanistan in full swing, the passage of The Military Family Tax Relief Act created a number of provisions to ease restrictions for military members on tax credits available to them, and an extension by the IRS of its three-year period for amending a tax return.
-The act also increased the benefits received in the event of death for surviving family members, included travel expense deductions for National Guard members, and created a new definition of the tax term "principal residence” so military members could receive taxable gain exclusion from the sale of a private residence.
+With the war in Afghanistan in full swing, the passage of The Military Family Tax Relief Act created a number of provisions to ease restrictions for military members on tax credits available to them and an extension by the IRS of its three-year period for amending a tax return.
+The act also increased the benefits received in the event of death for surviving family members, included travel expense deductions for National Guard members, and created a new definition of the tax term "principal residence” so military members could receive a taxable gain exclusion from the sale of a private residence.

 After a five-year battle led by the National Right to Life Committee (NRLC), the Unborn Victims of Violence Act (also known as “Laci and Conner's Law”) was signed into law by President George W. Bush.
-The law recognized a fetus in utero as a victim of criminal attacks when an assault on a pregnant woman results in injury or death of her and the unborn child, and called for a perpetrator in such an instance to be charged with two acts of violence.
+The law recognized a fetus in utero as a victim of criminal attacks when an assault on a pregnant woman results in injury or death of her and the unborn child and called for a perpetrator in such an instance to be charged with two acts of violence.
 The law clearly stated it did not apply to consensual abortion or medical treatment.
 The passage of this act resulted in changes to 68 existing federal laws dealing with acts of violence.